romanodesouza/cachebox/README.md

 > There are only two hard things in Computer Science: cache invalidation and naming things.

-Based on [recyclable keys](https://github.com/rails/rails/pull/29092) concept, it uses [namespace](https://github.com/memcached/memcached/wiki/ProgrammingTricks#namespacing) versioning with nano timestamps to invalidate groups of keys.
+cachebox implements [namespace versioning](https://github.com/memcached/memcached/wiki/ProgrammingTricks#namespacing) based on timestamps with nano precision over [recyclable keys](https://github.com/rails/rails/pull/29092) to make it easier to invalidate groups of keys without polluting the keyspace.

 ## install